Love Tricky

-Love Tricky is the seventh studio album by Japanese singer-songwritter Ai Otsuka.
+Love Tricky is the seventh studio album by Japanese singer-songwriter Ai Otsuka.
 It was released on April 22, 2015, through Avex Trax.

 Released following a nine-month gap after her previous album, Love Fantastic, this record was officially described as a "reset of everything you knew about Ai Otsuka", as it became her first studio album to be primarily based on electronic music, marking a complete departure from the pop-rock sound that had characterized Otsuka's music since her debut.

 Development and concept

 In the early stages of her career, Otsuka made a conscious decision to focus on commercially viable music, prioritizing what she described as sing-along songs suited for karaoke culture—a major measure of popularity in Japan at the time.
 Although her personal taste leaned toward more "stylish" or fashion-forward music, she believed that such sounds were not considered mainstream in the Japanese pop landscape of the early 2000s.
 At the time, audiences largely gravitated toward songs that were easy to sing communally, often favoring vocal-driven pop performed by traditional singers rather than singer-songwriters.
 Otsuka assessed that debuting with a more stylistic, niche musical approach would limit her exposure and commercial success.
 As a result, she deliberately chose to pursue the "orthodox J-pop" path, focusing on catchy, accessible singles that would appeal to the masses and thrive in the karaoke market.
 Despite this strategic approach, she did not abandon her artistic inclinations.
 Despite this strategic approach, she did not abandon her artistic inclinations.
 Otsuka gradually embedded her preferred musical style into her albums, using them as a platform to experiment with alternative sounds and production techniques.
 This slow but intentional shift in direction eventually led to her fifth studio album, Love Letter, which marked a clearer move toward her personal artistic vision.